Tubbz-alt/BonnMotion/doc/HeightMapRNGM/README.txt

     whose x and y coordinates are meter offsets from the origin of the terrain file in the direction of the terrain file's projection.

--o  Geographic position (latitude, longitude) to use as the origin rather than
-    the natural origin of the terrain map (position 0,0 in the terrain file's raster).
-The format of the position is ISO6709 annex H.  (E.g.
-    +010203.45-0060708.9 for 1* 2' 3.45" N 6* 7' 8.9" W)

 Configuring Membership Group File
 ---------------------------------------

 The default membership group file is "node_groups.txt".
 This default file contains two sections labeled [MOBILE] and [STATIONARY].
 Each line in the [MOBILE] section is a group of nodes that move together.
 Each line in the [STATIONARY] section is a node and it's latitude, longitude, and altitude.
 For more information on this file, review the comments (lines prepended with #) inside it.